Evictions During the COVID-19 Pandemic

-If you have trouble making rent on a commercial lease, consider trying to work out a deal with your landlord.
+Generally, no. If you have trouble making rent on a commercial lease, consider trying to work out a deal with your landlord.
 Your landlord might be willing to negotiate less rent, a longer lease, or some other solution.

 No. Your landlord is not supposed to ask about illnesses or other disabilities, nor can your landlord treat you differently than anyone else due to an illness.
 This includes whether you have COVID-19 or any other illness or disability.

 See these articles for more details:

 - Questions from a Renter during the COVID-19 Pandemic from Disability Rights Texas

 - Reasonable Accommodations and Disability Discrimination in the Context of COVID-19 from the National Housing Law Project

 Some people may be concerned about schools opening for in person classes.
 Know that it is illegal for landlords to discriminate against teachers, parents, or children who may be at risk of exposure to COVID-19 due to schools opening.